Ethnic groups in the United Kingdom: Political representation

 Ethnic minorities have been under-represented in comparison with their white counterparts in the United Kingdom's political system, particularly in the British Parliament.
 In 1981, the Home Affairs Select Committee report stated that an "increase in ethnic minority involvement in politics will create ... special representation for ethnic minorities".
-However, in 2017 Theresa May has stated ethnic minorities are still under-represented.
-In 2019, 65 members of parliament (MPs) or 10% of all MPs were from an ethnic minority background in the House of Commons.
+However, in 2017 Theresa May stated that ethnic minorities were still under-represented.
+In 2019, 65 Members of Parliament (MPs) or 10% of all MPs were from an ethnic minority background.

 Representation in Parliament

 Representation of ethnic minorities in Parliament began in 1987, seeing four ethnic minorities being elected into parliament.
-Among them was Diane Abbott, Britain's first black female Member of Parliament, who began as a member of the shadow cabinet and is now a prominent figure of the Labour Party.
+Among them was Diane Abbott, Britain's first black female Member of Parliament, who began as a member of the shadow cabinet and was a prominent figure within the Labour Party.

-Prior to the 2010 elections, the Conservatives had 2 MPs who were minorities and this increased to 11 after the 2010 General Election.
+Prior to the 2010 elections, the Conservatives had 2 MPs who were minorities; this increased to 11 after the 2010 General Election.
 After the 2017 General Elections, 52 minority MPs were elected, shared between Labour (32) and the Conservative (19) and one from the Liberal Democrats.
 The 2019 general elections showed an increase in these numbers with Labour having 41, the Conservatives having 22 and the Liberal Democrats having 2 ethnic-minority MPs.